-- 99. Section 1005.33(d)(1) of the Remittance Rule requires that "[t]he remittance transfer provider's report of the results of the investigation shall ... note the sender's right to request the documents on which the provider relied in making its determination." - 100.
-In reporting the results of error investigations to consumers, Respondent failed to note the sender's right to request documents on which Respondent relied in making its determination, as required by § 1005.33(d)(1) of the
+- 100. Section 1005.33(d)(1) of the Remittance Rule requires that "[t]he remittance transfer provider's report of the results of the investigation shall ... note the sender's right to request the documents on which the provider relied in making its determination." - 101.
+In reporting the results of error investigations to consumers, Respondent failed to note the sender's right to request documents on which Respondent relied in making its determination, as required by § 1005.33(d)(1) of the Remittance Rule. - 102.
+Therefore, Respondent violated § 1005.33(d)(1) of the Remittance Rule.

-Remittance Rule.

-101. Therefore, Respondent violated § 1005.33(d)(1) of the Remittance Rule.

-Respondent Violated the Remittance Rule by Failing to Retain Documents, Including Records of Error Resolution Investigations

-- 102. Under sections 1005.13(b)(1) and 1005.33(g)(2) of Regulation E, remittance transfer providers must maintain policies and procedures regarding the retention of documentation related to error investigations for period not less than two years from the date of the required disclosures or action. - 103.
-Section 1005.33(g)(2) of Regulation E requires that remittance transfer providers should maintain policies and procedures regarding the retention of documentation related to error investigations.
-Section 1005.13(b)(1) requires that "[a]ny person subject to this Act and this part shall retain evidence proof compliance with the requirements imposed by the Act and this part for a period not less than two years from the date disclosures are required to be made or action is required to be taken." - 104.
-Respondent did not begin tracking document retention compliance until some instances, Respondent failed to maintain records of its error resolution investigation sufficient to demonstrate compliance with the Remittance
+Respondent Violated the Remittance Rule by Failing to Retain Documents, Including Records of Error Resolution Investigations providers should maintain policies and procedures regarding the retention of documentation related to error investigations.
+Section 1005.13(b)(1) requires that "[a]ny person subject to this Act and this part shall retain evidence proof compliance with the requirements imposed by the Act and this part for a period not less than two years from the date disclosures are required to be made or action is required to be taken."